brice-augustin/doc/index.rst

 Welcome to doc's documentation!
 ===============================

 this is the best news of the week.
+Ever

 .. image:: images/Cherioux.jpg
   :width: 400